Politics

 - Mechanics of

-the crude, hate-based BDS initiative the anti-American Democratic Party
+the crude, hate-based RDS initiative the anti-American Democrat Party and

-and its complicit Mainstream Media wing have forced on the United States
+its complicit Mainstream Media wing have forced on the United States since

 o

-and/or Republicans.
-At the same time, ignore or downplay good news as it
+Republicans.
+At the same time, ignore or downplay good news.

 o